-Fabric dyeing is no rocket science but for someone who has not done any kind of dyeing other than may be dye a silver hair or two, this can feel daunting, especially when I am putting at stake a favourite clothing which needs a little perk up with a new color on it, not complete destroyal.
+Fabric dyeing is no rocket science, but for someone who has not done any kind of dyeing other than maybe dye a silver hair or two, this can feel daunting, especially when I am putting at stake a favorite clothing that needs a little perk up with a new color on it, not complete destroyal.

 You need to realize some basic facts about dyeing and the steps you need to follow.
 That is what this post is all about.

 Select the fabric for dyeing